acolombi/ping_parse/README.md

     64 bytes from 74.125.28.147: icmp_seq=949 ttl=46 time=35.039 ms

 Below the windowed statistics the latest lines from ping are written, as seen above.

+# Known Issues

+I wrote this program in a few hours while drinking whiskey in a ski chalet.
+It's my first time using curses, and my first time using subprocess.
+It really shouldn't work at all.
+But every so often it does, here are somethings that will probably go wrong.

+* All command line arguments are passed to ping.
+I haven't tested parse_ping with most options.
+If an option affects the output, it could easily break the regex's I rely on for extracting data from ping's output.